zammad/zammad-org/install-package.md

 ### Verify Zammad Is Running

-Open the `localhost` and make sure you can see Zammad's setup screen.
+Open `localhost` and make sure you can see Zammad's setup screen.

 EXECUTE NOW: Complete the above TODO list to achieve a successful installation of Zammad.